jasondotlee/FT-GH-search/README.md

 - The project uses React hooks and functional components rather than classical React components.

-- The organizational pattern decisions for files and directories were made with readability in mind.
+- The organizational pattern decisions for files and directories were made with readability and ease of navigation in mind.

 - All items under "Other Suggestions" are implemented.
   - Lodash was brought in for debouncing data fetching.